Healthy Homes Assessment Arakura

 Arakura Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Arakura and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is required for all Arakura and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be applied during the tenure of their rental properties.
+• Property managers and landlords have to keep records that demonstrate compliance with any Healthy Homes Standards that apply or will apply during the tenancy of the rental property.

-• Private landlords and property managers should ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Beginning 1 July 2024